-At first players will only be able to activate a maximum of 2 Mutations, though players can use 5 regular Milk Molars in order to expand their limit to 5 Mutations.
-At this time, players are only able to use a maximum of 5 Mutations.
+At first players will only be able to activate a maximum of 2 Mutations, though players can progressively increase this cap using Milk Molars.
+It takes 3, 4, and 5 Milk Molars (a total of 12) to reach the current maximum of 5 Active Mutations.

-While using 12 Milk Molars on Mutations might seem a bit extreme or a waste at first, I actually strongly recommend that this is your first purchase with Milk Molars as stacked Mutations can really help a player succeed in the early game.
+While using 12 Milk Molars on Mutations might seem a bit extreme or a waste at first, I actually recommend that you prioritize these upgrades because once you start unlocking several strong Mutations you’ll be glad you have the slots ready for them.
+Stacking together strong Mutations can really help a player succeed through tough parts of the game.

 While at the end of the day Mutation choices are going to be personal and many players will change what Mutations they are using, some tend to be bigger winners than others.